-- e.
-Board of Education President; and - f.
-Any other individuals or organizations the Superintendent or designee determines the need to be notified. - 2.
-Notwithstanding a provision in a collective bargaining agreement, if applicable, unless the Superintendent determines otherwise, school office personnel and custodial personnel are expected to report for work on an emergency closed day.
+- 3. In the event a staff member cannot be reached by telephone, the caller will report that fact to the Building Principal or other person responsible for the call chain. - 42.
+Notwithstanding a provision in a collective bargaining agreement, if applicable, uUnless the Superintendent determines otherwise, school office personnel and custodial personnel are expected to report for work on an emergency closed day.
+It is the intention of this rule that all school offices be uniformly closed or open on a day when the schools are closed for emergency.